 Whether you celebrate with a fantastic home-cooked feast, or Chinese Take-Out;

 spend a quiet day at home, or spend it packed with extended family and friends,

 and friends of friends; whether you are starting a new tradition in your family or keeping a long beloved one…

-Traditions become something we count on.
+Traditions become something our families count on.

-Another thing we can count on in life is change.
+Another thing we can count on in life is change…

 Have you just moved and can’t find your Christmas tree among the chaos ?